 A federal extension automatically extends the Alaska filing due date to 30 days after the federal extended due date.
 This is also true if the IRS extends a due date because of events such as a natural disaster.
-Be sure to attach a copy of your federal extension to your Alaska return.
+You must check the applicable box on Form 6000, page 1 to report that a federal extension is in effect.
 An extension of time to file is not an extension of time to pay.